neuralgraphdatabases/awesome-logical-query/README.md

 #### Tree-like Conjunctive Inductive

-The dataset proposed in GNNQ (ISWC'22) frames query answering as node classification.
+The dataset proposed in [GNNQ](https://github.com/KRR-Oxford/GNNQ) frames query answering as node classification.
 The dataset has 9 tree-like conjunctive queries (6 synthetic from WatDiv and 3 from FB15k237), no unions nor negations.
 For each query, there are **P** KGs with an answer entity satisfying a query and **N** KGs with negative samplies where an answer does not satisfy a query.
 Test splits have graphs with new entities (but the same query shapes).

 <details>